Make sure your photo has been taken within the last six months

 You must submit two (2) identical and unaltered photos with each passport application.

-- Taken with uniform lighting and not show shadows, glare or flash reflections.
+- uniform lighting and with no shadows, glare or flash reflections

-- Taken straight on, with face and shoulders centered and squared to the camera.
+- face and shoulders to the camera: straight-on, centered and squared

-- Taken in front of a plain white or light-coloured background with a clear difference between your face and the background.
+- a plain white or light-coloured background with a clear difference between your face and the background.
 Photos must reflect/represent natural skin tones.